chris-perez/CandyShop/README.md

 CandyShop
 =========

+#h3
 To Update:

   git pull
-To Commit and Push changes:
+#h3To Commit and Push changes:

   git add -A

-  git commit -m "useful message saying what was changed" git push
+  git commit -m "useful message saying what was changed"

+  git push